dartmouth-cs98/21f-visuol-backend/README.md

 TODO: how to get the project dev environment up and running, npm install etc

-For setting up flask, first you need to have an up to date version of python and then use `pip install flask` to install flask.
+1. You will need to setup a virtual environment outside of the folder: `python -m venv [env-name]`
+2. From the folder activate the virtual environment `source [env-name]/bin/activate`
+3. Navigate to the project folder where the requirements.txt file is and run `pip install -r requirements.txt`

 ## Deployment

 TODO: how to deploy the project

-Run the following in `src/` directory:
+After completing setup,

+1. `cd src/`

-`export FLASK_APP=backend`
+2. `export FLASK_APP=backend`

-`flask run`
+3. `flask run`

 ## Authors